jaburke166/deepgpet/README.md

 ├───── metrics/         # Code to calculate downstream regional measures such choroid thickness, area and (subregional) volume
 ├───── __init__.py
 ├───── inference.py     # Inference classes for segmenting
-└───── utils.py         # Helper functions for plotting and processing segmentations.
+└───── utils.py         # Helper functions for plotting and processing segmentations
 ```

 - The code found in `choseg/metrics`